 Q: Isn't switching a big hassle?

 A: No. Switch, and you keep the same gas, electricity and pipes.
 Only service and, crucially, cost changes.
-Yet it will take two months to switch across.
-Switching is pretty simple, but, of course, for some there can be hassles.
+Yet admittedly it can take up to two months to switch across.

 Q: How do I switch - will the new company contact the old?